Electoral Review 2019

 The Commission advised that even without our request, its normal timetable had identified that we were due for a review.

-New boundaries are being proposed for council wards in New Forest District Council.
+New boundaries are being proposed for our council wards.

 The Local Government Boundary Commission wants to hear what residents and local organisations think about the proposals.
 A 10 week consultation on the proposals will run until 7 September 2020.